xanthonyalvarezx/activity-javascript-katas-loops-collection/README.md

 9. Return the multiples of 5, counting down from 100.
 (100, 95, 90, ..., 10, 5)
 10. Return the square numbers, counting down from 100.
 (100, 81, 64, ..., 4, 1)

-### Submission ###

 Push your code into your GitLab repository and use the GitLab Pages feature to allow your site to be viewed directly.
-In Canvas, please add KA_SE5 as a member on your project with "Reporter" permission, and submit your gitlab pages url, **with your Project ID number included as a comment on your submission**.
-Your Project ID number is located directly under your project name (see below).
+In Canvas, please submit your Project ID number, located directly under your project name (see below) and as always, add KA_SE5 as a member on your project with "Reporter" permission.

 ![](project_id.png)